Home Student & Career Tips 7 Common Challenges of a Medical Profession

 • Psychological pressure

-• Long hours
+• Long working hours

-• Difficult patients
+• Dealing with Difficult patients

 • Quick and life-changing decisions

-• Negative environments
+• Negative work environments

-Many doctors work 70-80hours or even more week-in-week-out and relatively little of their time is spent interacting with patients.
+Many doctors work 70-80hours or even more, week-in-week-out and relatively little of their time is spent interacting with patients.
 Doctors and staff spend much time complying with new regulations, adapting to new technology and addressing the economics of maintaining a practice.

 3. Lack of Adequate Training